 In this area of study students build on the knowledge of religious beliefs from Area of Study 1.
-Beliefs are intended to achieve their full meaning when they are expressed through the other aspects of religion.
-Students study how the meaning of belief is expressed through other aspects of religion.
-They consider the role of the aspects of religion in general.
-Students then explore at least two beliefs studied in Area of Study 1, as they are expressed in the other aspects of the selected religious tradition/s or denominations.
-They examine how the selected beliefs and their expression in each of the other aspects are intended by the selected religious tradition/s or denomination/s to engender and nurture meaning.
+Beliefs are intended to achieve their full meaning when they are expressed through other aspects of religion.
+Students study how the meaning of beliefs are expressed through other aspects of religion.
+They consider the roles of the aspects of religion in general.
+Students then explore at least two beliefs studied in Area of Study 1, as they are expressed in other aspects of the selected religious tradition or religious denomination.
+They examine how the selected beliefs and their expression in each of the other aspects are intended by the selected religious tradition or religious denomination to support meaning.

-Outcome 2: On completion of this unit the student should be able to examine how beliefs and their expression in other aspects of religion is intended to respond to the search for meaning.
+Outcome 2: On completion of this unit the student should be able to examine how beliefs and their expression through other aspects of religion are intended to respond to the search for meaning.